salmanaustar/toyrobot/README.md

 ## TODOs

-In future, a gem can be released on GitHub which can be used with your ruby projects
+In future, a gem will be released on GitHub which can be used with your ruby projects

 ## Contributing